shellster/DCSYNCMonitor/README.md

 correlated in a SIEM.
 In addition, this tool can take a list of valid DC IP's and, in this configuration, only alert when a DC SYNC attempt comes from a non-DC ip.
-This tool is meant to provide Blue Teams with a way to combat DC SYNC and DC SHADOW attacks without expensive tools like Microsoft ATA or fancy IDS/IPS.
+This tool is meant to provide Blue Teams with a way to combat DC SYNC and DC SHADOW attacks without commercial tools like Microsoft ATA or fancy IDS/IPS.

 Brief Youtube Video: https://www.youtube.com/watch?v=oLND9QZfaJc